All that extra stuff you have is costing you money!

 - Resist impulse buys.
 They can be tempting.
 Once you have more control about the things in your home, and more carefully consider where to put them, you’ll likely resist buying extra gadgets, gizmos and trinkets.

 - Collections lose their power.
 Collectors who once excitedly anticipated adding the next item to their collections usually find that living in a more organized way is more satisfying.
 Adding to collections becomes less attractive.
 Newly free and empty space is more pleasing.

 - You can live in a smaller space.
 While not something you must do, you may find that once you de-clutter and organize you actually need less living space.
-You can save piles of money on mortgage or rent payments, insurance and utilities.
+You can save piles of money on mortgage or rent payments, insurance, and utilities.
 You might even save on health care costs, since cluttered homes with excess stuff usually are dustier and dirtier than those with fewer extra objects.
 It also could be better for your heart.

 - Save on moving costs.
 If you’re planning to move, you might be facing surprisingly high costs, even if you plan to move yourself.
 If you’ve already shed the excess stuff that you don’t treasure, you’ll spend less in both money and your own energy.